 Rue Wiertz 60

-For the most up-to-date information, please visit the website at europarl.europa/eu/parlamentarium.
+For the most up-to-date information and opening hours, please visit the website at europarl.europa/eu/parlamentarium.

 The House of European History